Rent Deposit Scheme

 - A home essentials grant to help set up home.

 PLEASE NOTE: Ultimate responsibility for granting a tenancy remains with the landlord.
-TBF is not responsible for letting and managing any private rented property.
-TBF is not responsible for the young person's actions once they move in, although we will continue to support them during their tenancy.
+The Benjamin Foundation is not responsible for letting and managing any private rented property and is not responsible for the young person's actions once they move in, although we will continue to support them during their tenancy.

 Home Starter Development Worker